 There is also a DBS update service that enables employees to keep their DBS check up to date, and you (employers) to check whether a DBS check is up to date.
 Note that the employee must first register with the DBS update service in order for an employer to carry out checks.

-How often should a DBS Check be renewed?
+How often should a DBS check be renewed?

-If a company is regulated by a body such as the Care Quality Commission (CQC) or Ofsted then they would need to refer to them to see what timescales are in place.
+If a company is regulated by a body such as the Care Quality Commission (CQC) or Ofsted, they would need to refer to them to see what timescales are in place.

 Often employers will be required by law to carry out new checks for the child and adults barred lists depending on what type of job role the employee will be doing.

 DBS Checks & Criminal Record Checks

 DBS checks do not have an official expiry date.
 It is recommended that DBS checks are updated every three years, but they do not become “invalidated” after this time.

 Do I need a new DBS for each job?